 This is a Victorian statutory requirement.

-Primary school and children’s services centres exclusion for Murray Valley encephalitis
+Primary school and children’s services exclusion for Murray Valley encephalitis

 MVE virus was first isolated from patients who died from encephalitis in the Murray Valley in Victoria and South Australia in 1951.
 It was previously included as one of the causative agents in the disease called ‘Australian encephalitis’, which also included disease caused by Kunjin virus, another flavivirus.
 These viruses are now accepted as causing two separate diseases: MVE and West Nile/Kunjin.
 Since 2010, Kunjin has been known as West Nile/Kunjin virus.

-The MVE virus commonly infects humans without producing apparent disease (subclinical infection).
+MVE virus commonly infects humans without producing apparent disease (subclinical infection).
+Only one person in about 800 of those infected with MVE virus develops clinical disease.
 It may also cause a comparatively mild disease with features such as fever, headache, nausea and vomiting.
 In a small percentage of all people infected, mild disease may be a prodrome to disease progression and the involvement of the central nervous system.
 This can result in meningitis or encephalitis of variable severity.
 Signs of brain dysfunction, such as drowsiness, confusion, fitting, weakness or ataxia, indicate the onset of encephalitis.

 - isolation of MVE virus